lauradhamilton/blog/wp-content/plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.5 - 2014/04/25 =
+* FIX: Backups were not uploaded successfully if you were using both an encrypted database and Google Drive storage

+= 1.9.4 - 2014/04/23 =

+* FEATURE: New remote storage back-end for OpenStack Swift
+* FEATURE: New remote storage back-end for Bitcasa (Premium - http://updraftplus.com/shop/updraftplus-premium/)
+* FEATURE: New Google Drive back-end now uses new SDK; resulting new capabilities include ability to rescan remote storage, and chunked downloading for huge files; also requires a shorter list of permissions
+* FEATURE: Restore backups that were created by the plugin BackWPup (Premium - http://updraftplus.com/shop/updraftplus-premium/)
+* FIX: WebDAV storage: remove requirement for PEAR to be pre-installed on server
+* FIX: Fix restoration on sites where WP did not have direct filesystem access
+* FIX: Fix regex which prevented download progress of mu-plugins zip displaying correctly
+* FIX: Fix issue preventing some useful information about URL changes being included in the migration log file
+* FIX: Restore compatibility with WordPress 3.2 (if you're using that, you're overdue an upgrade by some years!)
+* TWEAK: Enable new locations for plupload Flash/Silverlight widgets (for non-HTML5 browsers) in WP3.9+ (later reverted by core devs, but is harmless in case they re-introduce)
+* TWEAK: Take advantage of WP 3.9+'s new method (if available) for maintaining DB connectivity on very long runs
+* TWEAK: Add filter so that programmers can allow the options page to be shown to non-admins
+* TWEAK: Add filter allowing programmers to forbid a backup
+* TWEAK: Detect and adapt to cases where the site is moved to a system with different case-sensitivity and the database record of the theme is now wrong
+* TWEAK: Prevent erroneous warning about a missing table in the database backup on some WPMU installs that began life as a very old WP version
+* TWEAK: Introduce constant allowing users of pre-release WP installs to disable notices about using a version of WP that UpdraftPlus has not been tested on.
+* TWEAK: Make Dropbox uploads at least 25% faster (in our testing) by increasing the chunk size
+* TWEAK: Reduce number of rows fetched from MySQL if no activity took place on the previous resumption
+* TWEAK: AWS image in settings page will now use https if dashboard access is https - prevents non-https warnings in recent browsers
+* TWEAK: Hook into Better WP Security so that it doesn't tell the user that they have no backup plugin
+* TWEAK: New debugging tool to test remote HTTP connectivity
+* TWEAK: Tweak the MySQL version detection in the 'debug' section of the admin page to prevent a PHP message being thrown on PHP 5.5+/WP3.9+
+* TRANSLATION: New Czech (cs_CZ) translation; thanks to Martin Křížek
+* TRANSLATION: Updated Russian, Swedish, Dutch and Portuguese translations

 = 1.9.0 - 2014/03/26 =

 * COMPATIBILITY: Tested on and updated for forthcoming WordPress 3.9